Islamorada Offshore Fishing Charter Trips

 Wahoo are one of the fastest Pelagic fish swimming up to 60 miles an hour.
 The largest caught in Florida is 139 pounds but can go upwards of 180 pounds.
 Florida Keys fishing for Wahoo is one of the big draws to the keys.

 Kingfish (King Mackerel)

 Normally coming in at 19-35 inches in length, they have been caught over 70 inches and nearly 100 pounds.
 The Florida record is 90 pounds.
 They are a highly saught-after gamefish in the Florida Keys.

 The Sailfish record in the Atlantic ocean is 124 inches and around 128 pounds.
 The Florida record is 126 pounds.
 Fish around the Florida Keys usually are between 65-90 inches in length.

 Greater Amberjacks usually weigh less then 50 pounds but the Florida record is 142 pounds.
 If you hook into one over 100 pounds, expect a hell of a fight.
 Lesser Amberjacks are usually not much over 10 pounds.
 Amberjacks can be found reef & wreck fishing as well.

 The Blue Marlin is a pelagic billfish that can reach 14 feet long and be more than 1,400 pounds.
-The Florida record is 1046 pounds.
+Florida’s record is 1046 pounds.

 Swordfish are found in the 1,000 to 1,500 foot depths in the Gulf Stream for some true deep-sea fishing.
 Swordfishing is a year round sport in the Florida Keys.
 The World Record is 1,182 pounds.
 As a Florida fishing charter, we take swordfishing serious.